rsleem/CI-CD/Labs/02 GitOps/04 Tekton/tekton.md

         resourceRef:
           name: tekton-example
 ```
-This will take our Task (taskRef is a reference to our previously created task name: test) with our tekton-demo git repo as an input (resourceRef is a reference to our PipelineResource name:: tekton-example) and execute it.
+This will take our Task (taskRef is a reference to our previously created task name: test) with our tekton-demo git repo as an input (resourceRef is a reference to our PipelineResource name: tekton-example) and execute it.

 apply the file with kubectl and then check the Pods and TaskRun resources.
 The Pod will go through the Init:0/2 and PodInitializing status and then succeed:
 ```